 Society and Authorities - Well-governed companies that contribute positively to society.
 Good corporate citizenship and improved policy landscape

-Read more in the Annual Report 2019:
+Read more in the latest Annual Report: